 What happened to me was a traumatic and life-changing experience, but I think some people would be willing switch places with me to alleviate their own suffering.
 Have you dealt with these issues while writing memoir?
 If so, how have you handled them?

 My Answer: I would say most writers, and indeed most writers of personal stories, be it memoir or personal essay, ask themselves these questions: Is my story worthy of being told?

-A good story can be on a big topic, or it can be on a small topic; what matters is whether it has enough universality in it for the reader to make a connection, and to take something away from the reading experience.
+A good story can be on a big topic, or it can be on a small topic.
+What matters is whether it has enough universality for the reader to make a connection and to take something away from the reading experience.

 Hopefully the writer is able to offer those insights so that someone who might be going through a similar experience can learn something, or someone who will never go through it will get an idea of what it’s like.

-.
 Of course her fate was terrible, and yet that book is really quite ordinary, it shows that a 13-year-old girl is still concerned with boys and everyday issues, even if she’s in hiding from the Nazis.